grevian/palworld-ondemand/README.md

 Create a new Task Definition of `FARGATE` launch type.
 In the configuration wizard, use these options:

-- Task Definition Name: `minecraft-server`
+- Task Definition Name: `palworld-server`
-- Task Role: `ecs.task.minecraft-server`
+- Task Role: `ecs.task.palworld-server`
 - Network Mode: `awsvpc` (default)
 - Task Execution Role: `Create new role` (default if you've never created tasks before) or `ecsTaskExecutionRole` (default otherwise).
-Not to be confused with the `ecs.task.minecraft-server` role we used earlier.
+Not to be confused with the `ecs.task.palworld-server` role we used earlier.
 - Task Memory: `2GB` (good to start, increase later if needed)
 - Task CPU: `1 vCPU` (good to start, increase later if needed)